Giotto: Early life and career

+Career

 Around 1290 Giotto married Ricevuta di Lapo del Pela (known as 'Ciuta'), the daughter of Lapo del Pela of Florence.
 The marriage produced four daughters and four sons, one of whom, Francesco, became a painter.
 Giotto worked in Rome in 1297–1300, but few traces of his presence there remain today.
 By 1301, Giotto owned a house in Florence, and when he was not traveling, he would return there and live in comfort with his family.
 By the early 1300s, he had multiple painting commissions in Florence.
 The Archbasilica of St. John Lateran houses a small portion of a fresco cycle, painted for the Jubilee of 1300 called by Boniface VIII.
 He also designed the Navicella, a mosaic that decorated the facade of Old St Peter's Basilica.
 In this period Giotto also painted the Badia Polyptych, now in the Uffizi, Florence.

 Cimabue went to Assisi to paint several large frescoes at the new Basilica of Saint Francis of Assisi, and it is possible, but not certain, that Giotto went with him.
 The attribution of the fresco cycle of the Life of St. Francis in the Upper Church has been one of the most disputed in art history.
 The documents of the Franciscan Friars that relate to artistic commissions during this period were destroyed by Napoleon's troops, who stabled horses in the Upper Church of the Basilica, so scholars have debated the attribution to Giotto.
 In the absence of evidence to the contrary, it was convenient to attribute every fresco in the Upper Church not obviously by Cimabue to the better-known Giotto, including those frescoes now attributed to the Master of Isaac.
 In the 1960s, art experts Millard Meiss and Leonetto Tintori examined all of the Assisi frescoes, and found some of the paint contained white lead—also used in Cimabue's badly deteriorated Crucifixion (c.
 1283).
 No known works by Giotto contain this medium.
 However, Giotto's panel painting of the Stigmatization of St. Francis (c.
 1297) includes a motif of the saint holding up the collapsing church, previously included in the Assisi frescoes.